Neurimmune and REGENXBIO Announce Collaboration to Develop Vectorized Antibodies for the Treatment of Neurodegenerative Diseases

 Neurimmune is a biopharmaceutical company dedicated to the development of immunotherapeutics for the treatment and prevention of human disorders with high unmet medical needs.

 With its unique Reverse Translational Medicine™ platform, Neurimmune creates recombinant human-derived monoclonal antibodies with biophysical characteristics closely resembling those occurring in healthy elderly.
 These antibodies display unique properties such as target selectivity, superior pharmacodynamics and low immunogenicity, resulting in superior risk profiles and excellent efficacy.

 Neurimmune’s pipeline comprises programs for a broad variety of disease related targets and specific target conformations.
 These include misfolded, oligomeric, fibrillar or post-translationally modified forms of disease-associated proteins as well as physiological conformations involved in major disease pathways.

-Neurimmune partnered its lead program in Alzheimer’s disease with Biogen in 2007.
+Neurimmune partnered its antibody program Aducanumab for Alzheimer’s disease with Biogen in 2007.
 Aducanumab (BIIB037) is a recombinant human monoclonal antibody targeting Abeta aggregates that are thought to play a role in the neurodegenerative process in Alzheimer’s disease.
-Aducanumab (BIIB037) is currently being investigated in Phase 3 studies in patients with prodromal and mild Alzheimer’s disease.

 Neurimmune’s current out-licensing opportunities at an advanced stage include programs for transthyretin amyloidosis, type-2 diabetes and amyotrophic lateral sclerosis (ALS).